-Stress is a natural part of life it can motivate a person to perform well during a test or an important meeting.
+Stress is a natural part of life and can be a positive motivation for a person to perform well (a test, a presentation, an athletic event).

 Stress can also be negative and debilitating.
-Stress is triggered by different life challenges, and what is stressful for one person may not be stressful for another.
+Stress can be triggered by different life challenges, and what is stressful for one person may not be stressful for another.

-There are many different ways to handle stress in order to maintain wellness.
+There are many different ways to handle stress:

-There are 3 important dimensions to wellness: physical, social and mental.
+There are 4 important dimensions to wellness: physical, social, mental and spiritual.